Uber loses license in London over safety, vows to appeal

 “We understand we’re held to a high bar, as we should be.
 But this TfL decision is just wrong” CEO Dara Khosrowshahi tweeted.
 “Over the last 2 years we have fundamentally changed how we operate in London.”

 The denial in a lucrative European market is a big setback for Uber as it struggles to turn a profit.
-The company posted a $1.16 billion loss in the latest quarter and Khosrowshahi forecast this month it wouldn’t make a profit until 2021.
-Shares fell 2% in early trading in New York.
+The company posted a $1.16 billion loss in the latest quarter and Khosrowshahi forecast it wouldn’t make a profit until 2021.
+Shares fell 1.3% in New York.

-TFL had already been keeping Uber on a tight leash following concerns about aggressive corporate tactics and passenger safety.
-It had revoked Uber’s license once before, in 2017, but a court later granted it a license lasting 15 months, which TFL then extended for two more months in September, while also imposing a set of 20 stricter conditions.
+TFL had already been keeping Uber on a tight leash.
+It had revoked Uber’s license once before, in 2017, but a court later granted it a license lasting 15 months, which TFL then extended for two more months in September, but added 20 conditions.

 One key issue was a change to Uber’s systems allowing unauthorized drivers to upload their photos to other driver accounts.